-- a console with all its tabs, action buttons and actual console window;
+- console with all its tabs, action buttons and actual console window;

-- the things required for debugging this configuration (if it is possible).
+- things required for debugging this configuration (if it is possible).

-The following languages have been introduced to support run configurations in MPS.
+The following languages are introduced in MPS 2.0 to support run configurations in MPS.

 jetbrains.mps.execution.common(common language) – contains concepts utilized by the other execution* languages;

-jetbrains.mps.execution.settings(settings language) – a language for defining different setting editors;
+jetbrains.mps.execution.settings(settings language) – language for defining different setting editors;

-The Settings language allows to create setting editors and integrate them into one another.
-What we need from a settings editor is the following:
+Settings language allows to create setting editors and integrate them into one another.
+What we need from settings editor is the following:

-- a dispose function to destroy the UI component when it is no longer needed.
+- dispose function to destroy UI component when it is no longer needed.